 So you’ve read your copy of The World’s Cheapest Destinations, read the books from Rolf Potts and Nomadic Matt, you’ve priced your tickets out on the Indie RTW Flight Planner, and you’ve been following a dozen bloggers doling out advice on traveling the world for cheap.
-You’ve been saving like mad and you’re ready to take off!
+You’ve been saving like mad and you’re ready to take off on your trip around the world!

 Not everyone buys travel insurance, but it only takes one motorbike accident or bad fall on a trail to make you wish you did.
 Policies can be as low as a night’s lodging a month if you shop around and aren’t trying to include “hazardous activities.”
 If you can avoid the U.S.—the most ridiculously overpriced health care system—you will pay less.